CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

   + *(#5)* 01100101 — (0 x 2^7) + (1 x 2^6) + (1 x 2^5) + (0 x 2^4) + (0 x 2^3) + (1 x 2^2) + (0 x 2^1) + (1 x 2^0) = ***101***
   + *(#6)* 01110100 — (0 x 2^7) + (1 x 2^6) + (1 x 2^5) + (1 x 2^4) + (0 x 2^3) + (1 x 2^2) + (0 x 2^1) + (0 x 2^0) = ***116***

-Each decimal value obtained in the previous step corresponds to a specific character in the ASCII character set.
+Each decimal value obtained corresponds to a specific character in the ASCII character set.
 The [ASCII table](https://www.rapidtables.com/code/text/ascii-table.html) maps decimal values to characters, allowing us to find the corresponding character for each decimal value.

   + *(#1)* — Decimal value 115 corresponds to the ASCII character '**s**'.
   + *(#2)* — Decimal value 101 corresponds to the ASCII character '**e**'.